 The Wheels Museum is a non-profit organization that works to preserve the history of transportation and travel, especially as it pertains to Albuquerque and the west.
 The museum is in its early stages and is located on the site of the Santa Fe Railroad Shops and yards in Albuquerque’s historic Barelas neighborhood downtown.
-Please call the museum for hours of operation: (505) 243-6269.
-Visit the transportation exhibits and learn about the history of those who once worked at the Rail Yards.
 The museum has model trains, full sized vehicles, a gift shop and more.

 Built in 1914 during the railroad boom, the Albuquerque rail yards serviced steam locomotives for the Santa Fe line.
 The yards were in operation from about 1915 to the 1960s, and during that time, the area around the railroad boomed and created what we now think of as old Albuquerque.